-The finished product is dictated by the quality and thickness of the yarn used to make the weave.
-The density of these weaves and a higher number of yarns creates a better fabric.
-However, a lower number of yarns can still be good quality, provided the yarn used is nice and thick.
+- The finished product is dictated by the quality and thickness of the yarn used to make the weave.
+The density of these weaves and a higher quantity of yarns creates a better fabric.
+A weave with fewer yarns can still be good quality, provided thick yarn is used.

 Why should you wear moleskin?

 Moleskin trousers are great for the winter, as they retain heat well.
-But the high cotton content means that they are also very breathable so can be worn in the summer too.
+The high cotton content means that they are also very breathable so can be worn in the summer too.

 The thicker makeup of moleskin makes it very durable and hardwearing; perfect for the ups and downs of our busy lives.
 Scrolled or jean hems at the bottom of a moleskin trouser will make them less susceptible to scuffing and tearing.

 The main use for moleskin is making trousers and jackets.
-Smart casual attire can be made more daring with a moleskin jacket, in colours such as olive or tan.
+Smart casual attire can be made more daring a moleskin jacket in colours such as olive or tan.
 For a more subtle approach, try grey or navy, which are suitable for any season.

-For a slightly more casual outfit, wear a tattersall shirt, tucked into moleskin trousers and top with a contrasting belt.
+For a slightly more casual outfit, wear a tattersall shirt tucked into moleskin jeans and top with a contrasting belt.
 Just like the jackets, moleskin trousers can be found in an array of bright colours, so pick a bold hue and really make a statement.

-Matching moleskin with its distant cousin, corduroy, is a popular option.
+Matching moleskin with its distant cousin corduroy, is a popular option.
+Try wearing your moleskin trousers with a corduroy jacket.
 Indeed Bedford cord, which doesn’t have the signature ridges of regular corduroy, has much in common with moleskin.
 Bedford cord is durable, and has the same soft feel as moleskin, but isn’t quite as thick.

-Anyone can wear moleskin, but for some – there was no choice.
 The West German Army wore moleskin uniforms, from the 1960s to the 1990s.
-Unlike traditional moleskin however, it wasn’t sheared, giving it a flat outer.
-Since then, the German Army have used a polyester blend for added water resistance.
+Unlike traditional moleskin, it wasn’t sheared, giving it a flat outer.
+Nowadays the German Army use a polyester blend for added water resistance.